rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

     ps -p <PID> -o ni
     ```

-9. Simultaneously press the ++ctrl+c++ keys on your keyboard to kill the new low priority process.
+9. Simultaneously press the ++ctrl+c++ keys on your keyboard to kill the new low-priority process.

 10. Experiment with altering the priority of different processes to higher and lower values and observe the impact on the process's resource usage.